Could Dark Energy be a Manifestation of Gravity?: Model Description

-Now, consistent with the degrees of freedom stated above, we will assume that at $t\approx 10^{-43}$~s, at least three large-scale forces, producing the following magnitudes of acceleration, were present to act on the mass-energy of the Universe: (1) the GE acceleration of gravity $g_{\rm GE}$ associated with $\rho(t)$, (2) the GM acceleration of gravity $g_{\rm GM}$ associated with cosmic rotational velocity $\omega_{\rm rot}$, and (3) the initial acceleration of the expansion $a_{\rm I}$ associated with the inertial spacetime expanding coordinate frame (indicated by subscript $I$).
-Next, we consider the following scenario: If we assume that the energy, or the work done by the force, of the Big Bang at $t=0$ was enough to overcome the singularity binding force associated with $g_{\rm GE}$ (due to the mass-energy that initially warped spacetime closed), then we will have expansion with $a_{\rm I}\,{>\atop\sim}\, g_{\rm GE}$, implying a flat or open universe.
+Next, we consider the following scenario: If we assume that the energy, or the work done by the force, of the Big Bang at $t=0$ was enough to overcome the infinitely large binding force associated with $g_{\rm GE}$ (due to the mass-energy that initially warped spacetime closed), then we will have expansion, with $a_{\rm I}\agt g_{\rm GE}$, implying a flat or open universe.
 We assume that at the event of the Big Bang the Universe became gravitationally unbound, with matter transforming to relativistic particle expansional and rotational energy.
-The Universe, in general, will expand with the expansion velocity given to it by the force of expansion, $\bmath{F}_{I}=\bmath{F}_{I}(t)$, which appears to be expressed by $\bmath{F}_{I}\sim {E_{U}c^{-2}}H^2 \bmath{r}$, where, again, $H=H(t)$ is the Hubble constant, and $\bmath{r}=\bmath{r}(t)$ is the spacetime separation between events (equation~\ref{GE11}).
-Since in the Big Bang `explosion' matter was converted entirely into energy, then the expansion velocity $v_I$, at $t\approx 0$, was at least $\approx c$, the speed of light.
+The Universe, in general, will expand with the expansion velocity given to it by the force of expansion, $\bm{F}_{I}=\bm{F}_{I}(t)$, which appears to be expressed by $\bm{F}_{I}\sim {E_{U}c^{-2}}H^2 \bm{r}$, where, again, $H=H(t)$ is the Hubble parameter, and $\bm{r}=\bm{r}(t)$ is the spacetime separation between events [Eq.~(\ref{GE11})].
+Since in the Big Bang ``explosion'' matter was converted entirely into energy, then the expansion velocity $v_I$, at $t\approx 0$, was at least $\approx c$, the speed of light.
 The acceleration of the expansion, $a_{\rm I}\sim H^2 r$, will decrease over time.
-If the scenario ended here, add inflation, and exclude rotation, this would be a universe explained by the standard FLRW cosmology.
-But with the existence of $g_{\rm GM}$, of a fictitious-like force, associated with the non-inertial rotating frame, the expanding mass-energy of the Universe will experience an additional acceleration, perhaps like that of the recently observed cosmic acceleration.
-Now, this is where the FLRW cosmology develops the well known problems pointed out in Section~\ref{sec:1}, i.e., when attempting to explain the physics of the accelerated expansion (or cosmic acceleration) we observe to exist in the present-day Universe.
+If the scenario ended here, add inflation, and exclude rotation, this would be a universe explained by the standard FLRW cosmology, more or less.
+But with the existence of $g_{\rm GM}$, associated with the non-inertial rotating frame, the expanding mass-energy of the Universe will experience an additional acceleration, perhaps one related to the recently observed cosmic acceleration.
+Now, this is where the FLRW cosmology develops the well known problems pointed out in Sec.~\ref{sec:1}, i.e., when attempting to explain the physics of the accelerated expansion (or cosmic acceleration) we observe to exist in the present-day Universe.